msabramo/django-ztaskq/README.markdown

 Running the server
 ==================

-Run django-ztask using the manage.py command:
+Start the django-ztaskq server using the manage.py command:

     python manage.py ztaskd

+Start one or more worker processes by using the manage.py command:

+    python manage.py workerd

 Command-line arguments